Canada Organic Regime Operating Manual

 Search for related documents in the Guidance Document Repository

-Participation in the COR accreditation program is not intended to prevent Certification Bodies (CB) from carrying out other business activities, especially those involving the certification of agricultural products not covered by the Regulations.
+Participation in the Canada Organic Regime (COR) accreditation program is not intended to prevent Certification Bodies (CB) from carrying out other business activities, especially those involving the certification of products not covered by the scope of the Regulations.

 Operations resulting from these other activities however should neither constitute an infringement nor result in conflicts of interest with the certification program accredited by the CFIA.

-The CVB shall ensure that CBs seeking CFIA accreditation to certify products under COR demonstrate conformance to ISO/IEC Guide 65 in addition to the requirements of this manual.
+The CVB shall ensure that CB seeking CFIA accreditation to offer certification under COR are compliant with the requirements of the OPR including ISO/IEC 17065 and the requirements of this manual.

 Accreditation is obtained as a result of a rigorous process.
-The applicant shall undergo an assessment conducted by CVB in accordance with ISO/IEC 17011 to verify its compliance with ISO/IEC Guide 65, the requirements of the COO Operating Manual and the CFIA Directives.
-The accreditation steps described in this section assure that CVBs which entered into an Agreement with the CFIA manage the accreditation process in a consistent and reliable way.
+The applicant shall undergo an assessment conducted by CVB in accordance with ISO/IEC 17011 to verify the CB's compliance with ISO/IEC 17065, the requirements of the COR Operating Manual, the CFIA Directives and memos.

-on the recommendation of the CVB, the CFIA accredits the applicant CB.
+On the recommendation of the CVB, the CFIA accredits the applicant CB.
 The CFIA shall provide the accredited CB with an accreditation number.
-The accreditation number granted by the CFIA to a CB means the latter, being a responsible and qualified party, has the financial and organizational capacity to manage a certification program that shall result in consistent and credible decisions.
-An accreditation is valid for five year, and in order to have its accreditation renewed once this period has ended, the CB shall be re-evaluated, recommended by a CVB and accredited by the CFIA.
+The accreditation number granted by the CFIA to a CB means the latter, being a competent, responsible and qualified party has the financial and organizational capacity to manage a certification program that shall result in consistent and credible certification decisions.

-B.2.1 Application By CB and Screening of Documents By CVB
+B.2.1 Application By CB and document review by CVB

-- B.2.1.1 An applicant applying for accreditation under the Canada Organic Regime shall submit an application form to a designated CVB.
+- B.2.1.1 An applicant applying for accreditation under the COR shall submit an application form to a designated CVB.

-- B.2.1.2 In addition to the application form, the applicant shall provide all supporting documents as listed in section B.11, and any additional documents deemed essential to the assessment as requested by the CVB.
+- B.2.1.2 In addition to the application form, the applicant shall provide all supporting documents as listed in section B.11 , and any additional documents deemed essential for the assessment as requested by the CVB.

-- B.2.1.3 The CVB shall send acknowledgement of receipt to the applicant CB within 10 working days after reception of the application notifies the CFIA about the application and proceeds with the assessment.
+- B.2.1.3 The CVB shall send acknowledgement of receipt to the applicant CB within 10 working days, shall notify the CFIA about the application, and proceeds with the assessment.

 - B.2.1.4 The applicant shall pay the application fees determined by the CVB.

-- B.2.1.7 The CVB shall conduct the document review against the ISO/IEC Guide 65 and shall communicate the findings of the document review to the CB.
-It shall include the identification of any non-conformities and/or information requests.
+- B.2.1.7 The CVB shall conduct the document review against the COR requirements (including ISO/IEC 17065, OPR, COR Manual, CFIA Directives and Memos) and shall communicate the findings from the document review to the CB.
+It shall include the identification of any non-conformities (NCs) and/or information requests.

-- B.2.1.8 The CVB shall require that responses by the applicant CB are provided for all non- conformities and information requests.
-The CVB shall determine which non-conformities shall be resolved before processing with the on-site assessment.
+- B.2.1.8 The CVB shall require the applicant CB to provide response for all NCs and information requests.
+The CVB shall determine which NCs shall be resolved before proceeding with an on-site assessment.

-- B.2.2.1 The CVB shall conduct the assessment following the requirements outlined in section 7.7 from ISO/IEC 17011.
+- B.2.2.1 The CVB shall conduct the assessment following the requirements outlined in section 7.7 of ISO/IEC 17011.

-- B.2.2.2 The CVB shall select an assessment team that shall proceed with an on-site evaluation covering the applicant's certification procedure.
-In order to carry out this evaluation, the CVB may assign one or more members of its personnel and may also retain the services of external auditors or technical experts or both.
+- B.2.2.2 The CVB shall select an assessment team that shall proceed with an on-site assessment covering the applicant's certification activities.
+The CVB may assign one or more members of its personnel and may also retain the services of external auditors or technical experts or both.

-- B.2.2.3 The appointed CVB auditor(s) should not have been employed by a CB in a position within a 2 years period of time that might affect their impartiality.
+- B.2.2.3 The appointed CVB auditor(s) should not have been employed by a CB in a position within a 2 year period from the appointment.

-- B.2.2.4 The criteria relative to a CVB auditor's expertise shall include, among others:
+- B.2.2.4 The criteria relative to a CVB auditor's competence, qualifications and experience shall include, among others:

-- B.126.96.36.199 Knowledge of Canada's national organic standard and generally accepted experience (practical experience in production, processing, inspection or certification management would be a major asset) relative to conformity assessments;
+- B.18.104.22.168 Knowledge of Canadian Organic standards and generally accepted experience such as practical experience in production, processing, inspection or certification management would be a major asset relative to conformity assessments;

-- B.188.8.131.52 Knowledge of evaluation methods including, among others, interviewing techniques and an ability to draft reports.
+- B.22.214.171.124 Knowledge of auditing principles, procedures and methods including interviewing techniques and an ability to draft reports in compliance with ISO/IEC 19011 requirements.

-- B.2.2.5 The names of the assigned auditors shall be communicated to the CB, which may, when based on serious motives, object to the assignment of any auditor mentioned.
-In light of the reasons stated by the CB, the CVB may appoint another auditor or shall retain the one initially selected.
+- B.2.2.5 The names of the assigned auditors shall be communicated to the CB, who may, based on serious concerns, object to the assignment of any auditor mentioned.
+In light of the reasons stated by the CB, the CVB may appoint another auditor or retain the one initially selected.

 - B.2.2.6 In circumstances where the applicant CB has more than three offices, including its main office, the CVB shall use a sampling process in order to determine which offices shall be visited, based on the following criteria:

-- B.22.214.171.124 The documentation found in a case file (e.g. signed contracts, updated production/preparation plans, inspection reports, decision sheets and other correspondence, copies of certificates) are complete and up to date;
+- B.220.127.116.11 The documentation found in a operator's file (e.g. signed contracts, initial and updated production/preparation plans, letter of good standing in case of CB change, inspection reports, certification, certification decision and other correspondence, approved inputs, labels, copies of certificates) are complete and up to date;

-- B.188.8.131.52 The decision made by the applicant is congruous with the evaluation of the production/preparation plan as submitted by the applicant and the report resulting from inspection visits to operation sites;
+- B.22.214.171.124 The certification decision made by the applicant CB is in line with the evaluation of the operator's production/preparation plan and the results from the inspection report;

-- B.184.108.40.206 The applicant has monitored the implementation of all necessary corrective measures that it requested from each operator having products certified;
+- B.126.96.36.199 The applicant CB has verified the implementation of all corrective measures that were requested from the operator;

 |Number of active operators registered with the CB under COR||Number of files to be reviewed|

-- B.2.2.13 The CVB auditor shall conduct at least one witness audit as a means of verifying that the applicant is satisfactory implementing its procedures.
+- B.2.2.13 The CVB auditor shall conduct at least one witness audit as a means of verifying that the applicant CB is implementing its procedures satisfactorily.

-- B.2.2.14 The CVB auditor shall, during the witness audits, examine the VO preparation for the inspection, and the implementation of the CB's inspection procedures.
+- B.2.2.14 The CVB auditor shall, during the witness audit(s), observe the VO preparation for the inspection and his/her adherence to the CB's inspection procedures.

-- B.2.2.16 For CBs that do not yet have clients in the organic sector, the CFIA and the CVBs shall jointly determine the appropriate evaluation system.
+- B.2.2.15 For CB that do not yet have clients in the organic sector, the CFIA and the CVBs shall jointly determine the appropriate evaluation approach.

-- B.2.2.19 Failure to meet the deadlines for the required corrective actions may results in the CVB not recommending the CB accreditation to the CFIA.
+- B.2.2.19 Failure to implement the planned corrective actions may result in the CVB not recommending the CB accreditation to the CFIA.

-- B.2.2.20 COO Lead Auditor may accompany the CVB assessment team to observe the accreditation process.
+- B.2.2.20 COR Lead Auditor may accompany the CVB assessment team to observe the accreditation process.

-- B.2.3.1 The CVB shall analyze all relevant information and evidence gathered during the document and record review and the on-site review to determine the competence and extent of conformity of the applicant with the COR requirements, including compliance with OPR, COO Operating Manual and the CFIA directives.
-The assessment team shall evaluate whether the responses and action taken by the applicant to resolve any non-conformity appears sufficient and effective.
+- B.2.3.1 The CVB shall analyze all relevant information and evidence gathered during the document review and the on-site assessment to determine the competence and extent of conformity of the applicant with the COR requirements, including compliance with OPR, ISO 17065, COR Operating Manual, the CFIA directives and memos.
+The CVB shall evaluate whether the responses and action taken by the applicant CB to resolve any NC appears sufficient and effective as outlined in sections 7.8.5 and 7.8.6 of the ISO/IEC 17011.

 - B.2.3.2 If the CVB determines that the provided information is not sufficient or adequate, further information may be requested and /or additional assessment activities may be conducted.

-- B.2.3.3 The CVB shall decide to either recommend or not the accreditation of the applicant to the CFIA.
+- B.2.3.3 The CVB shall decide to either recommend or not recommend the accreditation of the applicant CB to the CFIA.

-- B.2.3.4 The CVB shall only recommend the applicant for accreditation if all identified non-conformities have been adequately addressed by the applicant and when the CVB is confident that the applicant has fulfilled the requirements for accreditation.
+- B.2.3.4 The CVB shall only recommend the applicant CB for accreditation if all identified NCs have been adequately addressed by the applicant and when the CVB is confident that the applicant CB has fulfilled the requirements for accreditation.

-- B.2.3.5 The CVB shall advise the CFIA of the recommendation decision in writing and shall upon COO request provide a copy of the CVB evaluation report on the applicant for the accreditation decision.
+- B.2.3.5 The CVB shall send to the CFIA the recommendation decision in writing and shall provide to the CFIA a copy of the CVB evaluation report on the applicant CB and any other relevant information to support the accreditation recommendation.

-- B.2.3.6 If the CVB refuses to recommend the accreditation of the applicant, the CVB shall send a notice to the applicant by registered mail, stating the reason for the decision and advising the applicant of their right to request that the CFIA review the decision within 30 days after the receipt of the notice.
+- B.2.3.6 If the CVB refuses to recommend the accreditation of the applicant CB, the CVB shall send a notice to the applicant CB by registered mail or email (with confirmation of receipt from the applicant), stating the reason for the decision.
+The applicant CB has the right to request that the CFIA review the CVB decision within 30 working days after receipt of the notice.

 - B.2.3.8 If the CFIA does not confirm the CVB recommendation, the CFIA shall follow-up with the CVB to discuss their recommendation.

-- B.2.3.9 The CFIA shall review the applicant's documentation and conduct its own assessment, if necessary.
+- B.2.3.9 The CFIA shall review the applicant CB documentation and conduct its own assessment, if necessary.

-- B.2.3.10 The CFIA shall inform the applicant on its decision to accredit or not.
+- B.2.3.10 The CFIA shall inform the applicant CB and the CVB on its decision to accredit or not to accredit.

-- B.2.4.1 The CFIA reviews the CVB's recommendation and makes the decision on whether to grant accreditation based on the submitted information.
+- B.2.4.1 The CFIA shall review the CVB's recommendation and shall make the decision on whether to grant accreditation based on the submitted information.

-- B.2.4.3 The CFIA shall grant accreditation valid for up to five years beginning on the date the accreditation number is granted by the CFIA.
+- B.2.4.3 The CFIA shall grant accreditation valid for five years beginning on the date the accreditation number is granted by the CFIA.

-B.2.5 Requirements for Granting Accreditation Number to the CBs
+B.2.5 Requirements for granting accreditation number to the CB

-- B.2.5.2 The COO National Manager shall assign the accreditation number no later than 14 working days after the decision on accreditation is taken.
+- B.2.5.2 The CFIA shall assign an accreditation number no later than 14 working days after the accreditation decision.

-- B.2.5.3 The CB shall keep the same accreditation number that they have received originally as long as its accreditation remains valid.
+- B.2.5.3 The CB shall keep the same accreditation number that they have received originally as long as their accreditation remains valid.

-B.3.2 The surveillance visits shall target the verification of specific program elements.
+B.3.3 The surveillance visits shall target the verification of specific CB's certification program elements.

 - B.3.5.1 Changes in the CB information;